 THERESA W. FOSSUM, DVM, MS, PHD, DIPLOMATE ACVS

-One of the mainstays of the medical management of mobility issues in animals caused by osteoarthritis (OA) or degenerative joint disease (DJD) is the use of non-steroidal anti-inflammatory drugs (NSAIDs).
+One of the mainstays of the medical management for mobility issues in animals caused by osteoarthritis (OA) or degenerative joint disease (DJD), is the use of non-steroidal anti-inflammatory drugs (NSAIDs).

 How do NSAIDS work?